 Everyone knows about the benefits of cold showers after a workout or after a long day, but few have heard about the even more pronounced benefits of contrast showering, and even fewer have tried them.

-However, a contrast shower, as we will see is much better in all respects than a plain cold shower, an ice bath / cold plunge or a hot shower/bath, especially when it comes to cellulite prevention/removal and skin firming.
+However, a contrast shower, as we will see is much better in all respects than plain cold (cold shower/ice bath/cold plunge) or plain hot (hot shower/bath), especially when it comes to cellulite prevention/removal and skin firming.

 What is a contrast shower and how does it work?